What Is a Go-To-Market Strategy? And How to Create One

 3. Define your pricing strategy.

-Now that you have an understanding of your target market and the value that your product offers, you have a better understanding of what price a consumer might be willing to pay for your product.
+Now that you have an understanding of your target market and the value your product offers, you have a better understanding of what price a consumer might be willing to pay for your product.

 As you consider your pricing strategy, some questions you might ask yourself include: